 A New Chapter

 In March 2010 Archbishop Gregory Aymond appointed Fr.
 Charles Latour O.P. the school’s third principal.
 After meeting with parents and students from March - May, Fr.
 Charles took office on June 1, 2010.
 With the school's physical plant rebuilt, Fr.
 Charles focused on building a school infrastructure that challenged every student to achieve his or her personal best in every aspect of their life.
-With an emphasis on academic excellence and increasing rigor throughout the curriculum, he and Academic Dean Dr. Donalyn Hassenboehler created a school community that students could call home.
+With an emphasis on academic excellence and increasing rigor throughout the curriculum, a school community was created that students could call home.
 Enrollment for the 2011-12 school year increased by a record-breaking 30%.

 After another huge enrollment increase the next year, the school embarked on a new chapter – completing the final phase of construction to accommodate up to 600 students.
 A new library and media building, a 10-classroom school building, TV and video production studio, creative arts center, and football stadium soon enlarged the campus.